A Tribute to Defunct Video Stores

 I can still see the Super Mario Bros.
 3 poster in the window which now sports a sandwich ad.

 Of all the stores in this list, Video Tech is the most special to me.
-I vividly recall renting Mrs. Doubtfire there, after seeing it at a friend's house.
-I remember seeing their signage out front, thinking that Father's Day and What's Love Got To Do With It didn't display well together.
-My dad got me this Sonic the Hedgehog gum dispenser from the store.
-It still has candy in it, but I think I'll save it for later!
+I vividly recall renting Mrs. Doubtfire there, after watching it at a friend's house.
+I remember seeing their signage out front, thinking that Father's Day and What's Love Got to Do with It didn't display well together.

 My friend Luke hooked me up with this Video Tech treasure, The Book of Pooh.
 Sometimes, the jokes write themselves!
 You can read Luke's review of Return of the Living Dead Part II here.

-My Most cherished Video Tech ephemera is this Children of the Corn III promotional balloon, another gift from my dad.
+My most-cherished Video Tech ephemera is this Children of the Corn III promotional balloon, another gift from my dad.
 In 1995, he was working as an ad executive with a radio station, and Video Tech was one of his clients.
 The store manager gave it to him, and it's been mine ever since.
 It's still filled with the carbon dioxide of an anonymous minimum wage employee.
 Seriously, this thing hasn't been inflated since the mid '90s.
 They don't make inflatable corn like they used to.
 I remember seeing this balloon for the first time, as it sat in the back of my dad's red 1987 Daytona Pacifica.
 Today, it hangs in Ghosts of the '80s, my home arcade.

 Minor tangent:

 I didn't watch Children of the Corn III until Halloween 2002, when some girls at my college hosted a movie night in their dorm.
-(There was no way I could turn that down.)
+(There was no way I could turn that invite down.)
 The screening was courtesy of a rented tape from Take Two Video, located in Mansfield, PA.
 Twenty years later, I found a VHS tape of Wes Craven's The People Under the Stairs at the pictured Goodwill in Wellsboro, about twenty minutes from Mansfield.
 I was thrilled to discover that the cassette was from Take Two Video!

+End of tangent.
 We were talking about Video Tech:

 The former owner of Video Tech found this article and contacted me!
 He sent me photos of the store, circa 1988.
 Super-cool guy.